WarHammer0/YOLOv3-Gun-Detection-Model/README.md

 4)	After successful training, I used NVIDIA CUDA (Compute Unified Device Architecture), cuDNN (CUDA Deep Neural Network library), OpenCV (Open Source Computer Vision) libraries to run our inference code (code to utilize the trained model for static or live gun detection on an image or webcam feed) written in Python and executed in Anaconda’s SPYDER framework.
 5)	OpenCV (https://opencv.org/) backend was used to read/write images and video files.

+Please refer to the results folder for a live video demonstration of the model, where live video feed from a webcam acted as an input to the model, and the gun was detected with 100% accuracy.

 To get complete access to the Data and the Trained Model, Please download the Folder named, "YOLOv3GunDEtectionModel" from the following link: https://drive.google.com/drive/folders/142znBd5PZHXqrTWXC1WOQzyyWiLhgn5_?usp=sharing